mohamedghan/Hedera-Hackathon/README.md

 ### Prerequisites

-you should have a working Node.js with npm and tsc compiler
+you should have a working Node.js with npm and tsc compiler. to run these commands use <strong>powershell</strong>
 * npm
 ```sh
 git clone https://github.com/mohamedghan/Hedera-ch-repo.git